philips-labs/2022-07-07_scaling-github-runners/slides.md

 # 101 - InnerSource

-Innersource is a development methodology where engineers build proprietary software using best practices from large-scale open source projects.
+InnerSource is a development methodology where engineers build proprietary software using best practices from large-scale open source projects.

 ![50% bg right](assets/innersource.png)